adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 The maximum allowed steering angle when the car is countersteering only by itself.
 You can always countersteer more than this manually, but this will cap the car's own countersteer tendency.

-When driving on off-road surfaces, this value is internally decreased to allow for a looser "rally-style" driving style utilizing the car's claw grip.
+When driving on off-road surfaces, this value is internally decreased to allow for a looser "rally-style" driving utilizing the car's claw grip.

 Increasing this value might require [Damping](#damping) to be increased as well.